viethung7899/simulab-playground/README.md

-# webpack-starter
+# Simulab playground

-A base project using Webpack bundler
+A boilerplate project using TypeScript, PIXIjs, and Tailwindcss